Financial Management System for SMEs: Real-World Deployment of Accounts Receivable and Cash Flow Prediction: Deployed Solution

 The accounts receivable prediction module operates as a binary classifier, determining whether invoices will be paid within a grace period (7 days past due date) or experience significant delays.
 The cash flow forecasting module employs a multi-component approach, with separate sub-models for different income and expense categories that are then aggregated into unified predictions.

-As illustrated in Figure \ref{fig:system_architecture}, the system supports two distinct workflows: standalone accounts receivable prediction for individual invoices (blue flow), and integrated cash flow forecasting that incorporates payment delay predictions to improve forecast accuracy (green flow).
-Data flows through the system in a staged process: raw invoice and project data is first preprocessed and augmented with historical features, then processed by the accounts receivable module to identify likely payment delays, and finally integrated into the cash flow forecasting pipeline where payment delay predictions inform future cash flow estimates.
+As illustrated in Figure \ref{fig:system_architecture}, the system supports standalone accounts receivable prediction and integrated cash flow forecasting that incorporates payment delay predictions.
+Raw invoice and project data is preprocessed and enriched with historical features, processed by the accounts receivable module, and then integrated into the cash flow forecasting pipeline, where payment delay predictions inform future cash flow estimates.